New Orleans Motorcycle Accident Lawyer

 Economic damages are the financial losses you experience from your accident, including future expected losses.
 These damages form a significant part of your claim or case.
 They include:

-• Lost income – For the time you are unable to work due to injuries or doctor’s appointments for your injuries
+• Lost income, for the time you are unable to work due to injuries or doctor’s appointments for your injuries

-• Reduced earning capacity – If you cannot return to your job or complete any gainful employment due to the severity of your injuries
+• Reduced earning capacity, if you cannot return to your job or complete any gainful employment due to the severity of your injuries

-• Medical expenses – For past bills and expected costs, as well as the cost of treating complications that are common with the type of injuries you suffered
+• Medical expenses, for past bills and expected costs, as well as the cost of treating complications that are common with the type of injuries you suffered

-• Property damage – To cover the repairs or replacement of your vehicle or other personal property
+• Property damage, to cover the repairs or replacement of your vehicle or other personal property

 Non-Economic Damages